-I have been dancing since I was a little girl.
-From the age of 5-18 years old I was on a jazz dance team.
-From 18-22 I was part of Hip hop team OU Rebellion at Ohio University.
+I have been dancing since I was 5 years old.
+5-18 years old I was on a jazz dance team.
+From 18-22 I was part of Hip hop team, OU Rebellion at Ohio University.
 After University, I experimented with other dances and became an Arthur Murray Ballroom Dance Instructor in my mid 20s.

 My cousin and I went on a 2 month trip to South America in 2014, spending over 2 weeks in Argentina.
 Our first stop was Buenos Aires, the tango capital of the world.
 After seeing a tango show at Cafe Tortoni, I knew this was a dance that I wanted to learn.
 The body composition, the movements, the complexity, and the improvisation was so different compared to any partner dance.
 My cousin and I booked a class the next day recommended by a local friend.

 The first few classes I took were by an Argentinean tanguero.
 He taught us the basics: walking, ochos, and crusada.

 After coming to Columbus, Ohio from my South America vacation, I learned from Francesco Guerra.
 He’s been dancing Argentine Tango for over 20 years, with his specialty being Nuevo Tango.
 After a couple months dancing tango in Ohio, I quit my jobs in Columbus and moved to Los Angeles to work in film and marketing.

 Los Angeles Tango Scene

 Los Angeles, California has such a high level of dancers due to many Hollywood choreographers working on film and advertising projects.
 I was ecstatic to learn from Tango maestros Jordi Cabellero, as well as Sandor and Parissa.

 When I wasn’t busy working, I was in the studio learning and practicing tango.
 Jordi Caballero taught me a lot about stage presence, flashy moves, and storytelling through the dance.